rollup/rollup/docs/plugin-development/index.md

 Note that even though any module id can be used in `implicitlyLoadedAfterOneOf`, Rollup will throw an error if such an id cannot be uniquely associated with a chunk, e.g. because the `id` cannot be reached implicitly or explicitly from the existing static entry points, or because the file is completely tree-shaken.
 Using only entry points, either defined by the user or of previously emitted chunks, will always work, though.

 If the `type` is _`asset`_, then this emits an arbitrary new file with the given `source` as content.
 It is possible to defer setting the `source` via [`this.setAssetSource(referenceId, source)`](#this-setassetsource) to a later time to be able to reference a file during the build phase while setting the source separately for each output during the generate phase.
 Assets with a specified `fileName` will always generate separate files while other emitted assets may be deduplicated with existing assets if they have the same source even if the `name` does not match.
 If an asset without a `fileName` is not deduplicated, the [`output.assetFileNames`](../configuration-options/index.md#output-assetfilenames) name pattern will be used.
+If the `needsCodeReference` is `true` and this asset not referenced by any code, then Rollup will not emit it.

 ### `this.error`